 Marc Lange, chairman of the philosophy department, said in November that independent study courses have always been pretty unusual in the department.

-In 2012, UNC added new standards for its independent study courses, including that professors must limit the number they teach to two students per semester.
+In 2012, UNC added new standards for its independent study courses, including that professors must the number they teach to two students per semester.

 Timothy Cain, a higher education professor at the University of Georgia, said standards for independent studies vary based on the professor.